Shamier Little: Early life

 At Robert Lindblom Math & Science Academy in Chicago, Little got more serious setting the IHSA Class 2A records in 100 meters hurdles, 200 meters and 400 meters.
 She won the 2011 AAU Junior Olympics at 400 hurdles.
 In 2012, she won the Arcadia Invitational in the 400 meters, which she repeated in 2013.
 She won the Junior National Championships in 400 hurdles, which qualified her for the 2012 World Junior Championships in Athletics, but she did not finish the final, falling over the last hurdle while in medal contention.
 In 2013, Little tried 100 meters hurdles and 400 at the National Championships, finishing off the podium in both.

 Career

 After high school, Little chose to go to Texas A&M University.
-As a freshman, she won the NCAA Championships at 400 hurdles and helped her team get second place in the 4x400 meters relay.
+As a freshman, she won the NCAA Championships at 400 hurdles and helped her team get second place in the 4 × 400 meters relay.
 Later that summer, she won the 2014 World Junior Championships in the 400 hurdles.

-In 2015, before winning the national championship against the big girls, she repeated as NCAA Champion, running the #1 time worldwide to that point in the season.
+In 2015, before winning the overall national championship, she repeated as NCAA Champion, running the #1 time worldwide to that point in the season.
 The National Championship offered Little an invitation to run in the 2015 Pan American Games, where she took the gold medal.

 In 2016, Little won a third consecutive NCAA 400 m hurdles champion title.

+In October 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.